Can You Rent Out a Phuket Condo? Foreign Owner Guide

 - Revenue pooling means your income isn’t directly tied to your specific unit’s performance

-Independent management: higher control, higher involvement
+What Should You Know About Independent management: higher control, higher involvement?

 - More control over pricing and guest selection